 A dancer moves her hand just so and 200 pairs of entranced eyes follow the exact movement.
 A gamelan player hits a melodic riff and 200 pairs of feet tap along with it.
 The Legong goes into its second hour as the bumblebee dance unfolds with its sprightly flair and 200 butts forget they're still stuck in rickety plastic chairs.

-If you’ve ever been into white sand, azure bays, frothing hot springs and hidden traditional villages, Nusa Tenggara is your wonderland.
-Here’s an arc of islands that is lush and jungle-green in the north, more arid savannah in the south and in-between has some of the world’s best diving, limitless surf breaks, and Technicolor volcanic lakes.
+If you’re seeking white sand, azure bays, frothing hot springs and hidden traditional villages, Nusa Tenggara is your wonderland.
+Here’s an arc of islands that is lush and jungle-green in the north, and more arid savannah in the south.
+In-between are some of the world’s best diving spots, limitless surf breaks and Technicolor volcanic lakes.

 Ubud is culture, yes.
 It's also home to good restaurants, cafes and streets of shops, many selling goods from the region's artisans.
 There's somewhere to stay for every budget, and no matter what the price you can enjoy lodgings that reflect the local Zeitgeist: artful, creative and serene.

-Many tourists only experience the lush, volcanic panoramas of West Java (Jawa Barat) through the murky window of a speeding bus or train but this dramatic, diverse region has plenty to detain the inquisitive traveller.
+Many tourists only experience the lush, volcanic panoramas of West Java (Jawa Barat) through the murky window of a lumbering bus or train, but this dramatic, diverse region has plenty to detain the inquisitive traveller.
 Historically it's known as Sunda and its people and language are Sundanese.

 The least densely populated of Java’s provinces, East Java (Jawa Timur) is a wild, rolling region with dizzying peaks, smoking volcanoes and unspoilt panoramas.
 While the regional capital, Surabaya, has all the accoutrements of a booming Indonesian city, including freeways, multiplexes and a trademark traffic problem, there are far more attractive bases.